lilbluepenguin/RAMP_BRIDGE_training/challenge_monday_aug_7.md

 13. navigate to the "monday" directory again, your file "monday.fasta" should be in this directory.

-14. view the contents of the file "monday.fasta" using `head`, `tail`, and `less`.
+14. view the contents of the file "monday.fasta" using `head monday.fasta`, `tail monday.fasta`, and `less monday.fasta`.

-15. use `head` and `tail` again but use the -n flag to specify a different number of lines from the default
+15. use `head` and `tail` again but use the -n option to specify a different number of lines from the default

 16. copy the file "monday.fasta" but rename it to "monday.txt" using `cp <file_to_copy> ./<copied_file_new_name>`